Maj. Jackson Elizondo listed in Pittsburgh's "Top 40 under 40"

 |0

 This work, Maj.
-Jackson Elizondo listed in Pittsburgh's "Top 40 under 40" [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Jackson Elizondo listed in Pittsburgh's "Top 40 under 40", by MSgt Jeffrey Grossi, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.